-Last month, I visited the Tiny House Show at Shelter Cove Park upon the invitation of promoter and builder Ben Kennedy and his partners in New South Living, Amity Perry and Steve Rambsy.
+I visited a Tiny Homes Show at Shelter Cove Park upon the invitation of promoter and builder Ben Kennedy and his partners in New South Living, Amity Perry and Steve Rambsy.

 O.K., so I have a 3,000-square-foot live-work loft studio.
 Why would someone want a Tiny House?
 I wondered who would want to go to a Tiny House Show?
 Well, after I left the show, along with thousands of others, I had an entirely different feeling about these little jewels.
 Let’s look at all the reasons why people are choosing Tiny Homes.

 Downsizing from an 800-square-foot apartment that costs $1,300 per month, plus utilities, to a 300-square-foot home that costs $600 per month, including land, is appealing to many folks in the Lowcountry and across the nation.
 Tiny Homes are affordable, with prices ranging from $20,000 to $60,000, depending on the interior finishes.